 What is a depression?

 In behavioral psychology we rarely use the word depression.
-Think of the word bouquet.
-It’s a collection of flowers, but its not a flower.
+Instead, think of a bouquet – it’s a collection of flowers, but not a flower.
 Once you remove all of the flowers from the bouquet, you no longer have a bouquet.
-Depression is a collection of symptoms (sadness, crying spells, withdrawal from friends and family, too much or too little sleep, thoughts of hopelessness).
+Similarly, depression is a collection of symptoms – sadness, crying spells, withdrawal from friends and family, too much or too little sleep, thoughts of hopelessness.
 Once you treat each symptom, there is no depression.

-that depression is estimated to affect roughly 1 in 10 American adults?
-The Centers for Disease Control reports that this mental illness can be found in people of all ages and backgrounds, although it seems to be more prevalent within certain populations.
+Depression is estimated to affect roughly 1 in 10 American adults.
+The Centers for Disease Control reports that this mental illness can be found in people of all ages and backgrounds.

 Frequently Asked Questions